Russian companies could return to international bond market

 "In principle non-sanctioned companies can go to market to issue.
 After an extended absence of primary placements, there will be at least several new Eurobond issues from the summer," said Alexey Bulgakov, senior credit analyst at Sberbank CIB.

-Yield spreads on Russian companies' bonds have almost halved from peaks above 1,000 basis points (bps) hit last December on the benchmark CEMBI index run by JPMorgan .JPMCRUS.
+Yield spreads on Russian companies' bonds have almost halved from peaks above 1,000 basis points (bps) hit last December on the benchmark CEMBI index run by JPMorgan.
 The index contains bonds of sanctioned as well as non-sanctioned firms.

 "The plausible partial lifting of European Union sanctions at the end of this year is consistent with debt capital markets becoming accessible again by non-sanctioned Russian issuers in the second half of the year," said Christopher Granville, managing director at Trusted Sources consultancy in London.